-Transfer between programmes may be allowed before the 31 October 2023 under exceptional circumstances.
+Transfer between programmes is typically only permitted up until the end of the second week of teaching in Semester One.
 Students who wish to be considered for transfer must complete a Programme Transfer form available from the School's student intranet, and submitted to the Student Hub.
 This form will then be sent to the Programme Directors involved for approval or rejection.